CountBricks Cost of Staircase Guide for Residential Builds

 Framing: Most residential stairs use dimensional lumber.
 Premium LVL stringers add strength but increase the budget.

 Balustrade: Wood balusters cost less than wrought iron or glass panels.
-Mixing materials creates design appeal but pushes up the line item.
+Mixing materials creates design appeal but increases costs.

 3. Finish Level